ataraxao/drex/README.md

 - The vehicle remains invested within guardrails.
 - Joint withdrawals require joint instruction.
 - Joint assets purchased from the vehicle follow the Joint Asset protocol.
+- Optional: Party A may authorize **Discretionary Gift Top-Ups** to Party B (processed by the administrator to Party B’s designated account and recorded in the ledger).

 ### Step 8 — Liquidity Events (optional, every 3 years)
 During each Liquidity Window, Party B may elect a Liquidity Distribution: